-If students are living in a household that receives FA or TAF, then free eligibility is extended to all students in that household.
+If students are living in a household that receives FA or TAF or MED-F, then free eligibility is extended to all students in that household.
 Eligibility cannot be extended due to foster child status.

 To document extension of Direct Certification eligibility to other children living in the household, the following sources may be used: